wnstn/winstonhearn-current/content/wrote/2019/programmed-inequality.md

 The "yes!"
 I shouted in response to this was a welcome relief from most of the other verbal exclamations I'd uttered throughout the book, which were mostly along the lines of "fuck" or "goddamn" or "what the hell."

 _Programmed Inequality_ is not a happy book, but it is a forceful argument built on extensive research.
-In this era where the internet and big data and cloud computing are once again ushering in an epoch of "revolutionary change," Hicks' book is a clear analysis of how the systems of power that existed prior to any revolution will do everything possible to remake itself into a form that sustains its power.
+In this era where the internet and big data and cloud computing are once again ushering in an epoch of "revolutionary change," Hicks' book is a clear analysis of how any system of power that existed prior to a revolution will do everything possible to remake itself into a form that sustains its power.

 ---